|

 online services like AOL even supply blocking software as part of their

+service.
 Of course, the software can't determine the value of the content in

 the pop-up.
 Some web services rely on pop-ups for system warnings,